-Friends is leading a multi-year restoration effort to preserve and interpret the Castro Adobe new as a State Historic Park in partnership with California State Parks.
-It is Santa Cruz County’s second State Historic Park and the first non-beach State Park in the Pajaro Valley.
+Friends led a 20-year restoration effort to preserve and interpret the Castro Adobe as the newest State Historic Park in California in partnership with California State Parks.
+When plans are completed, the park will be Santa Cruz County’s second State Historic Park and the first non-beach State Park in the Pajaro Valley.
 The Castro Adobe is open on a limited basis for special events, such as Open House Days.

-Castro Adobe State Historic Park will serve visitors interested in adobe architecture and preservation, as well as fourth graders studying the Mexican Rancho Period and third graders studying local history.
-In the cocina (kitchen), the link between Latino traditions of today and our Californio heritage will be tangible as students experience tortillas, beans and nopales (cactus), which were eaten in the Rancho period and are still enjoyed today.
+Castro Adobe State Historic Park serves visitors interested in adobe architecture and preservation, as well as fourth graders studying the Mexican Rancho period and third graders studying local history.
+In the cocina (kitchen), the link between Latino traditions of today and Californio heritage are tangible as students experience cooking and feeding the people at the rancho including making tortillas, beans and nopales (cactus).

 The Rancho San Andrés Castro Adobe is one of the grandest of all adobe buildings representing the Mexican Rancho Period of California history (1821-1848).
 The Rancho period began as Mexico first gained its independence from Spain and ended when California became part of the United States.
 Mission lands were secularized during this period and families such as the Castros were granted large swaths of land to build on and use for ranching.